Student employability and careers

-The Employability and Careers Centre offers
+The Employability and Careers Centre (E&CC) offers expert

 interviews, internships, and professional developments skills.
 They can help you

 access a range of opportunities and resources during your studies and up to

-The Employability and Careers Centres are located on
+The Employability and Careers Centres are located:

 Please visit in person to arrange an

 Essex Interns is here to help

-you to find paid internships with local, national or international employers.
+you find paid internships with local, national or international employers.

-and for up to three years after graduation.
-Internships vary in duration and can be full-time (after graduation or outside term-time)
+three years after graduation.
+Internships vary in duration and can be full-time

 studies).
 It's never too soon to start thinking about your employability, so

-the Essex Interns Facebook page or follow
+the Essex Interns Facebook

-Essex Interns on Twitter @InternEssex.
+page, or Essex Interns Twitter page.

 scheme which offers you opportunities for paid employment around campus.